 Chobe National Park, Botswana

-Chobe: Africa’s Elephant Capital, Honestly Assessed
+Chobe: The Largest Elephant Population on Earth, Honestly Assessed

 The Chobe Riverfront